hlrs-fcg/spada_fcg_fork/irspec/spatial.md

   // This is a correct way to synchronize two compute blocks
   // that write to the same array

-  // Send from 1 to 0
+  // Send a from 1 to 0
-  // Concurrently update array a
   // at 0, wait for receival, then send to 1
-  // at 1, wait for receival
-  // Then, update array a at 1
+  // at 1, on receival update array a

   place i, j in [0:2, 0] {
     f32[K] a;